C-Chafik/rainfall/bonus1/walkthrough.md

 End of assembler dump.
 (gdb)
 ```

-At main+84 we know our integer is at esp + 0x3c (60) so lets overwrite that.
+At *main+84 we know our integer is at esp + 0x3c (+60) so lets overwrite that.

-Since the memcpy will copy our input to the buffer, our input will start where the buffer got initated, so at the top of the stack.
+Since the memcpy will copy our input to the buffer, our input will start where the buffer got initiated, at the top of the stack.

-Lets place a break point the that place
+Lets place a break point to that place

 ```sh
 (gdb) br *main+84
 Breakpoint 1 at 0x8048478
 ```

-Now we are going to put 60 A into the buffer in order to find where it start.
+Now we are going to put 60 'A' into the buffer in order to find where it start.

 ```sh